 - Classic Single-Stage RA14 with up to 15 SEER: $4,600 to $7,000

-Although Rheem air conditioners are high-quality and durable, they require maintenance and upkeep to ensure the system continues to run smoothly.
+Although Rheem furnaces and air conditioners are high-quality and durable, they require maintenance and upkeep to ensure the system continues to run smoothly.
 Plus, they’ll need repairs when something fails or is on its last leg.

 Generally, you should service your Rheem air conditioner at least once yearly, as this will help keep your system in tip-top shape and catch any issues before they require major repairs.
-HVAC maintenance costs on central air conditioners usually ranges between $60 and $550, but most homeowners pay around $150.
+HVAC maintenance costs on central air conditioners usually range between $60 and $550, but most homeowners pay around $150.

 If your system requires repairs, you’ll incur more costs, but the total depends on what repairs it needs.